 Then, of course, it's important to opt for a water bottle that is made in a more sustainable way.
 That said, a water bottle is immediately and vastly more eco-friendly than disposable plastic bottles, so you're winning already.
 If it's an insulated water bottle you're after, head to our guide to the best insulated flasks.

-The best water bottles in detail
+The best hiking water bottles reviewed:

 Best in Test